diffix/website/src/routes/blog/introducing-diffix-fir.md

 ## Learn more

-The <Link href="https://github.com/diffix/pg_diffix/blob/release/fir/docs/analyst_guide.md">analyst guide</Link> has all the details.
+The [analyst guide](https://github.com/diffix/pg_diffix/blob/release/fir/docs/analyst_guide.md) has all the details.

-Alternatively, the <Link href="https://https://training.open-diffix.org">Diffix Training App</Link> is an interactive online application that walks you through all of the features of Diffix Fir and shows how to manage noise and suppression.
+Alternatively, the [Diffix Training App](https://https://training.open-diffix.org) is an interactive online application that walks you through all of the features of Diffix Fir and shows how to manage noise and suppression.

 ## Next, Diffix Greenheart